vJoeyz/attributes/README.md

 We can deduce the following rules:

 An identifier must have specializations.
-Can use the same appliedTo.
+Can use the same `appliedTo`.

-It can be of type suffix, to add '-asc’ and '-desc’ for cmssort case.
+It can be of type suffix, to add `-asc` and `-desc` for `cmssort` case.

-It can be childOf, to have elements childOf Filter UI and childOf Collection list together.
+It can be `childOf`, to have elements `childOf` Filter UI and `childOf` Collection list together.

 ### Cases not covered by specification